Beable-Guided Quantum Theories: Generalising Quantum Probability Laws: Acknowledgements

 \section{Acknowledgements}

+I thank Fay Dowker for helpful conversations.
 This work was partially supported by a Leverhulme Research Fellowship, a grant from the John Templeton Foundation, and by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.